libgdx/gdx-pay/README.md

 The purchasing API comes in two part.

-* **Client-Side** API: This is what is integrated into your game or application and will handle the purchase flow for the application.
+* **Client-Side API**: This is what is integrated into your game or application and will handle the purchase flow for the application.

-* **Server-Side** API (optional): If you have a server running and would like to do a purchase verification on your server, you can use the API to verify purchases done.
+* **Server-Side API (optional)**: If you have a server running and would like to do a purchase verification on your server, you can use the API to verify purchases sent to your server.
 The server-side API is optional to use.

 #### Client-Side API

+To setup the purchasing API, you will need to add the corresponding jar files to your project.
 In your **core project** you have:
 * gdx-pay.jar (required)

 In your **Android project** you use:
 * gdx-pay-android.jar (required)
 * gdx-pay-android-openiab.jar (optional: to support GooglePlay, Amazon etc.)
 * gdx-pay-android-ouya.jar (optional: to support OUYA)

+In your **iOS project** you use:
+* gdx-pay-iosrobovm-apple.jar (required): *needs implementation/volunteers wanted*!

+In your **Desktop project** you use:
+* gdx-pay-desktop-apple.jar (optional: to support the Mac App Store): *needs implementation/volunteers wanted*!

+In your **GWT project** you use:
+* gdx-pay-gwt-googlewallet.jar (optional: to support Google Wallet): *needs implementation/volunteers wanted*!

 Also, for Android you will need to (a) update your AndroidManifest.xml and (b) proguard.cfg.